spatie/laravel-settings/README.md

 A global cast should be configured in the `settings.php` config file and always has a specific (set) of type(s) it works on.
 These types can be a particular class, a group of classes implementing an interface, or a group of classes extending from another class.

 A good example here is the `DateTimeInterfaceCast` we've added by default in the config.
-It is defined in the config as such:
+It is defined in the config:

 ```php
     ...